GametasticNL/HTML-website/README.md

-# HTML-website
-HTML website for school (ignore plz)
+HTML-website as project for school (IGNORE PLEASE)